The Brothers Rico: Plot

 Eddie has to take two planes to El Camino, where he finds Johnny and his pregnant wife, Norah (Kathryn Grant) hiding out on a friend's farm.
 Johnny says he's left the syndicate because he wants his son to grow up to be clean and not know a life of crime.
 Norah, pregnant, is distraught at the prospect of Johnny being dragged back into the syndicate and collapses; she needs a doctor and one is called.
 Johnny tells Eddie to leave.

 Eddie returns to his hotel where Mike Lamotta (Harry Bellaver), a local crime boss, is waiting in Eddie's room.
 There, Eddie realizes that Kubik has used him to locate Johnny and all along has intended that Johnny be killed.
 Lamotta orders Eddie to call Johnny and tell him to meet the mobsters waiting outside the house where he's staying.
 Instead, after Johnny joyously tells Eddie that he's a new father, Eddie urges Johnny to go to the cops; he is immediately knocked out by Lamotta's assistant, Gonzales (Rudy Bond).
 To save his wife and newborn son, Johnny goes outside, where he is killed.

 As Eddie and Gonzales fly back to Florida, Eddie learns that Gino had attempted to flee the country and was also killed.
 While in a bathroom during their stopover in Phoenix, Eddie knocks Gonzales out.
 He takes Gonzales' pistol and calls Alice, telling her to leave their house in Florida and meet him in New York at a special place only they know about.
 Eddie then manages to elude Kubik's minions by hitching a ride to New York in a truck transporting new cars.

 He goes to Peter Malaks and informs him that both his brothers have been murdered and that he intends to testify against the syndicate.
-Malaks, now convinced of Eddie's sincerity, agrees to meet him the next day at a bank where Eddie will give him money to care for his now-widowed sister and their new nephew.
+Malaks, now convinced of Eddie's sincerity, agrees to meet him the next day at a bank where Eddie will give him money to care for his now-widowed sister and her new nephew.

 The next day, Eddie goes to the bank (where an informant there recognizes him and rats him out to Kubik via phone), gets a pile of cash from his safe-deposit box, and puts some in three envelopes—one for Malaks, one for Alice so she can get safely out of the country, and one for his mother.
 He meets Malaks and Alice outside in a cab and gives each their envelopes.
 He sends the weeping Alice to the airport with Malaks.
 When Eddie goes to say goodbye to his mother and give her her envelope, Kubik is there and holds him at gunpoint.
 Eddie pulls out the gun he took from Gonzales in Phoenix and kills both Kubik and his accomplice, but is wounded himself.